laq2024/MLAQ/README.md

   [<a href="https://drive.google.com/file/d/1xBjqhonLaOqYtkfssqq48WXkxzsJUWl7/view">Experimental Data</a>]
 </p>

+This is the codebase for paper: Towards Optimal Long-Horizon Decision-Making by Model-based LLM Agent with Q-Planner.
+We welcome readers to run our code, and if you have any questions, please raise them in the issues.
+Additionally, we have created an **interactive demo demonstration** in [mlaq.site](http://mlaq.site).
+Readers are encouraged to visit the website to gain a deeper understanding of our work.

 **Notice #1:** We recorded all the data during our experiments and stored it in [Google Drive](https://drive.google.com/file/d/1xBjqhonLaOqYtkfssqq48WXkxzsJUWl7/view).